9 Eco-Friendly Notebooks & Journals To Sustainably Scribble

 Their Wildlife and Earth journal lines are covered in PU (plastic) vegan faux leather, and their Pro journal has a recycled textile cover.

-Their Wildlife collection has the biggest size range, available in A4+, A5+, A6, and A6+ sizes, with dot grid, lined, grid, and blank notebook variations.
+Their Wildlife & Earth collections have the biggest size range, available in A4+, A5+, A6, and A6+ sizes, with dot grid, lined, grid, and blank notebook variations.
+The pages of both lines feature a coating made from potato starch that prevents any ink from seeping or bleeding through.

 Dingbats* is part of SKB, a company from Lebanon established in 1800, so they’ve known paper for five generations.

-If you live on the tea side of the pond, 2% of the revenue for the sustainable notebooks UK readers buy is donated to the World Wildlife Fund UK.
+If you live on the tea side of the pond, 2% of the revenue for the sustainable notebooks UK readers buy is donated to the World Wildlife Fund UK and they plant one tree for every order placed outside the UK.

 6. Worthwhile Paper